All Episodes

 Yeah.

-Why are Republican leaders governing like Democrats?
+Why are Republican leaders governing like Democrats? is his question.

-The Republicans are praising Link Chafee.
+The Republicans are embracing Link Chaffee.

-And so you read this, you read these two things, and you you just want to throw your hands up.
+And so you read this, you read these two things, and you just want to throw your hands up.

 You just want to throw your hands up.